 Bellerive Country Club

-Say what you want about Bellerive Country Club, site of this year's PGA Championship won by Brooks Koepka, but here's one thing we can all agree on: Bellerive is one scary, tough golf course.
-It plays long and difficult, which I certainly found out this summer during a preview round.
+Say what you want about Bellerive Country Club, site of the 2018 PGA Championship won by Brooks Koepka, but here's one thing we can all agree on: Bellerive is one scary, tough golf course.
+It plays long and difficult, which I certainly found out during a preview round.
 And in the summer, St. Louis is pretty hot, so you've got to drink plenty of fluids if you want to avoid dropping dead on the golf course.

 Fortunately, my playing partner and I avoided that fate, but as it turns out, there are bodies on the golf course.
 Yep, there are actual bodies buried beneath the first fairway, though nobody really knows to whom they belong.
 A little more obvious burial site, though, is quite evident beyond the eighth green.
 A one fifth-acre plot of land there is called the Hibler-Fitzgerald Cemetery, established by Samuel Hibler.
 Fourteen people are buried there, and they couldn't be in better hands.
 Like the golf course, Bellerive takes care of the cemetery as well.
 And no, if you fly the green, you don't get to play your next shot from hallowed ground.
 You simply take a free drop (just be careful about retrieving your ball). - Mike Bailey